Chesebrough Park. Image Courtesy City of Santa Clarita

 Contact the sports complex for details and more events.

-Jogging track, disc golf course, multiple lighted sports fields, barbeques, children's play area, picnic tables, community room, kitchen facility,
+Jogging track, disc golf course, multiple lighted sports fields, barbecues, children's play area, picnic tables, community room, kitchen facility,

 rental rooms/areas for events, indoor and outdoor basketball courts.